pnkraemer/probdiffeq/README.md

 They are mathematically equivalent, but the `isotropic` factorisation is faster.

-For parameter estimation problems with adaptive solvers, replace Probdiffeq's while-loops with Equinox's while-loops; see the tutorials for how.
+For parameter estimation problems with adaptive solvers, replace Probdiffeq's while-loops with Equinox's while-loops; see the examples for how.

 ### Future guidelines
 These guidelines are a work in progress and may change at any point.
 If you have any input, reach out.